-There was not a lot of choice (and still isn't) when it comes to building a 1/48th Blackhawk series helicopter.
-In the 80s and 90s it was Academy or Revell.
-I picked up this MH-60G kit at a very reasonable cost at my local hobby store as I had a UH-60 of theirs which was decent enough.
-It wasn't until the 2000s that Italeri introduced their Blackhawk / Pavehawk lineup.
+There hasn't been a lot of choice when it came to building a 1/48th Blackhawk series helicopter.
+In the 80s and 90s it was Academy or Revell which were both based on this plastic.
+I picked up this 1/48th Academy MH-60G Pavehawk kit at a very reasonable price at my local hobby store figuring I would try it out as a Desert Storm era build.
+I had one of their earlier UH-60 series which seemed basic but still decent.

 Notable Kit Features: